MicrosoftDocs/mesh-docs/mesh/user-guide/join-an-event.md

 ## Join using the Mesh app in Teams (Windows or Mac)

 > [!IMPORTANT]
-> Currently, the Mesh app in Teams only available to organizations in [Mesh TAP](develop/mesh-tap-participants.md).\
+> We're excited to introduce the Mesh app in Teams, bring Mesh closer to where you do your day to day work.Currently, the Mesh app in Teams only available to organizations in [Mesh TAP](develop/mesh-tap-participants.md).

 To join a Mesh event using the Mesh app in Teams: